cmoz/MyVault23/Vault 23_1120/Course_Overview/LABS/Lab Central Resources.md

-All tags refer to the course's learning outcomes as outlined in the [[Syllabus#Low-Level Learning Outcomes]]
+All tags refer to the course's learning outcomes as outlined in the [[Low-Level Learning Outcomes]]

 # Module 0
 * [Dal FCS tutorial on using our systems](https://web.cs.dal.ca/~tt/ECMM601004/tutorials/CompAtDal/unix.html)

 * Basics of Git for CSC 1120
 	* [[Git, the command line route]]
 	* [[Git, the desktop route]]